Our Technology

 Stage 1: CO₂ Capture

-We begin by introducing alkaline (that have a high level of calcium) industrial residues into seawater, triggering the absorption of atmospheric (we can also handle industrial) CO₂.
+We begin by introducing an external alkaline component (which has a high level of calcium) into seawater, triggering the absorption of CO₂.

-This step creates a carbon-rich solution turning waste materials into the starting point for mineral.
+This step creates a carbon-rich solution, marking the starting point for our minerals.

 Stage 2: Biomineralization